 - Let your child get extra rest to fight the infection.

-- Do not give your child leftover antibiotics or antibiotics or other medicines prescribed for someone else.
+- Don't give your child leftover antibiotics or antibiotics or other medicines prescribed for someone else.

 - Use saline nose drops to help with nasal congestion.